Alpha Ophiuchi

 Alpha Ophiuchi (α Ophiuchi, abbreviated Alpha Oph, α Oph), also named Rasalhague /'ræs@lheig/, is a binary star and the brightest star in the constellation of Ophiuchus.
+Five degrees west-north-west of Rasalhague lies Rasalgethi, one of the brightest stars in the nearby constellation Hercules.

 Nomenclature

 The name Alpha Ophiuchi is a Romanisation of the star's Bayer designation, α Ophiuchi.
 It is also known by the traditional name Rasalhague, from the Arabic رأس الحواء raʼs al-ḥawwāʼ "the head of the serpent collector".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two collections of approved names, formally listing Alpha Ophiuchi as Rasalhague.

 In Chinese astronomy, this star is named Hòu (候), representing a senior assistant to the emperor, sometimes said to be an astrologer.

 Properties

 Alpha Ophiuchi is a binary star system with an orbital period of about 8.62 years.
 The orbital parameters were only poorly known until 2011 when observations using adaptive optics produced a better orbital fit, allowing the individual masses of the two components to be determined.
 The orbital elements and masses were further improved in a 2021 study.
 The primary component, Alpha Ophiuchi A, has a mass of about 2.2 times the mass of the Sun, while the secondary, Alpha Ophiuchi B, has 0.82 solar masses.
 Estimates of the mass of the primary by other means range from a low of 1.92 to 2.10 solar masses, up to 2.84 or even 4.8 solar masses.
 The mass of the secondary suggests that it has a stellar classification in the range K5V to K7V, which indicates it is a main sequence star that is still generating energy by the thermonuclear fusion of hydrogen at its core.
 The pair reached periastron passage, or closest approach, around April 19, 2012, when they had an angular separation of 50 milliarcseconds.

 This star system has a combined apparent magnitude of +2.07 and is located at a distance of about 48.6 ly from the Earth.
 The stellar classification of A5IVnn indicates that the primary is a bluish-white subgiant star that has evolved away from the main sequence after consuming the hydrogen at its core.
+However, it is modelled to still a hydrogen abundance of 25% in the core, thus being a main sequence star.
 It is radiating about 25 times the luminosity of the Sun and has an effective temperature of about 8,000 K, giving it the characteristic white hue of an A-type star.

 The spectrum of Alpha Ophiuchi shows an anomalously high level of absorption of the lines for singly-ionized calcium (Ca II).
 However, this is likely the result of interstellar matter between the Earth and the star, rather than a property of the star or circumstellar dust.